johngao2/EM-hotel-demand/README.md

   - Code up VR AIC and RMSE metrics for testing **DONE AIC**

 **Step 3 sprint 3 goals:**
-- Model:
 - parse wide csv's (boost tokenizer is probably a good call), https://stackoverflow.com/questions/1120140/how-can-i-read-and-parse-csv-files-in-c/1595366#1595366 **DONE**
 - Add L2 reg **DONE**
 - Debug mem leak with valgrind **Done**
 - use python to construct mu matrix this time and make sure that product id's and cust types don't need to follow the same format
 - add 1 to available rooms everytime avail goes into negatives (should only affect DD room type, of which 2 were added in 2018)
   - debug weird negative values
 - Rerun with independent all factors **4900 types, still too slow, still many ~0 gradient variables**
   - try again without weekday arrivals
 - Edit model such that mu matrix is saved, since building it takes years **DONE**
 - Rewrite model such that cust types use a different format than product id's
 - **NEW WAY OF OPTIMIZING LL**:
   - use binary search to find lambda (the lagrange, not arrival rate) such that x_i sums to 1
   - do this by subbing prospective values into the quadratic soln' on the board and summing all x until sum of x = 1, with a precision of 1e-8
 - use python to create sigma matrix (or preference matrix) **CURRENTLY TABLED**
   - remember, sigma matrix is an n_types x n_options + 1 matrix, where each row is a type and each col is a product, col 0 being nonpurchase
     - each cell value is the rank for that product, for that type
   - possible issues:
     - if arrive date and unit are not part of type info, then there are multiple products that a customer could be ok with

 ## Other notes:
 **Backlog:**